2SpaceMasterRace/HCL/README.md

 HCL is an open-source, plug-and-play cryptography library for the Arty and Nexys boards for Hardcaml

 # Instructions
-Only AES is implemented as of yet.
+Only AES is implemented for now.
 You can find the implementation of AES at :
 ```bash
 /lib/primitives/block_ciphers/AES/aes.ml
 ```
 and the helper functions can be found at :
 ```bash
 /lib/utils/test_helpers.ml

 ```
 CLI is not implemented yet.
 To check encryption and decryption, head over to
 ```bash